subquery/documentation/docs/run_publish/references.md

 :::

 ::: info Note
-This feature is available for Substrate-based blochchains.
+This feature is available for Substrate-based blockchains.
 :::

 ### -d, --network-dictionary